-Where the following conditions or circumstances occur, an OATI webCARES Digital Certificate issued by the OATI webCARES system must be immediately revoked within 24 hours:
+Where the following conditions or circumstances occur, an OATI webCARES Digital Certificate issued by the OATI webCARES system must be immediately revoked within 24 hours and use the corresponding CRLReason (see Section 7.2.2):

-- 1. When requested, in writing, by an SO. - 2.
+- 1. When requested, in writing, by an SO, without specifying a CRLReason (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL). - 2.
 When the CA reasonably suspects or becomes aware that the Private Key, or the media holding the Private Key, is suspected to be compromised or actually is compromised. - 3.
 When the CA becomes aware of an emergency which, if the OATI webCARES Digital Certificate is not revoked, may have material commercial impact to parties operation in accordance with the NAESB WEQ-012 Standards. - 4.
-When the SO or Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization. - 5.
-When the CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise. - 6.
-The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys). - 7.
-The CA obtains evidence that the validation of domain authorization or control for any FQDN or IP address in the Certificate should not be relied upon.
+When the SO or Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization (CRLReason #9, privelegeWithdrawn). - 5.
+When the CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (CRLReason #1, keyCompromise). - 6.
+The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys) (CRLReason #1, keyCompromise). - 7.
+The CA obtains evidence that the validation of domain authorization or control for any FQDN or IP address in the Certificate should not be relied upon (CRLReason #4, Superseded).

-Where the following conditions or circumstances occur, an OATI webCARES Digital Certificate issued by the OATI webCARES system should be revoked within 24 hours, but must be revoked within 5 days:
+Where the following conditions or circumstances occur, an OATI webCARES Digital Certificate issued by the OATI webCARES system should be revoked within 24 hours, but must be revoked within 5 days and use the corresponding CRLReason: